 In the current global economy the financial sector has a toxic effect — just by doing its job.
 No one’s fault: it’s just the way it works.

 Because the stuff this sector works with — money — can roam the world, it can make itself scarce, hence artificially valuable.
+So governments must woo capital-owners by competing with other governments to enhance the share of the national cake that goes to people with money — especially by ensuring low wages and taxes.

 Since money was allowed to travel, about 30 years ago, all the increase in productivity, and more, has gone to the owners of capital.
 Worldwide, wage and salary earners have lost income and assets, both relatively and absolutely, compared to those who earn profits on capital.